rendall/bmapp2/README.md

 ### structure

 - `./src` contains all source.
-Develop here.
-It more or less mirrors its parent in structure
+Develop here. it's the only directory to be tracked in the repo
 - `./functions-src` contains intermediate compiled Netlify serverless functions
 - `./functions` contains compiled Netlify serverless functions
+- `./common` contains code that can be shared among other modules
+- `./app` is the root of the frontend, and webservers should serve this directory
 - endpoint is served from `./.netlify/functions/file-name`

 ### pipeline